wesjrock/moviefilestruct/README.md

 OVERVIEW
 --------------------------------------------------
-The purpose of this project was to implement an application in C language that can Add, Remove and Search within a Database for the [File Structure Organization] course.
+The purpose of this project was to implement an application in C language that can List and Search within a Database for the [File Structure Organization] course.
 It was made at the Computer Science undergraduate program from University of São Paulo (ICMC - USP).

 PROJECT
 --------------------------------------------------